10_Climateimpacted_Foods_Headerb.png

 10. Algae decimate Chilean salmon

-The author originally wrote this piece for Belgian outlet Eos Tracé.
+The author originally wrote this piece for the Belgian outlet Eos Tracé.
 Read the piece in Dutch here.

 Related articles